St. Mary, Lydiard Tregoze, Swindon, Wiltshire, England

 identity and sign for the key.

-St. Mary's church is a Grade I listed building - see details at:
+St. Mary's church is a Grade I listed building - see details of the listing at:

 British Listed Buildings

 website.
 Some of the tombs and railings are also listed, details can be searched for at the same website or use the links we have put with our photographs of those objects.